Hoybaby/React-Memories-Share/README.md

 For the client side, I will mainly be using Material-Ui to handle the design aspect of the application. this will make designing easier to make and obtain.
 Other dependecies were installed such as `moment redux react-google-login axios jwt-decode`.

+BACK-END/SERVER

+In order to make sure my database connection is